ByloTonix/device_xiaomi_taoyao/README.md

 # Device configuration for Xiaomi 11 lite NE 5G (lisa)

-The Xiaomi 11 lite NE 5G (codenamed _"lisa"_) is a high-end smartphone from Xiaomi.
+The Xiaomi 12 lite (codenamed _"taoyao"_) is a high-end smartphone from Xiaomi.
 It was released in October 2021.

 ## Device specifications